 Host-derived viral populations vary in copy number and titer by several orders of magnitude.
 This variability can be attributed to a variety of factors including, but not limited to: collection site, ease of of nucleic acid isolation, the presence of host nucleic acid, efficiency of library preparation, and host and viral factors.
 To ensure accuracy across a range of input levels, we diluted our experimental populations serially into basal media (Figure 3A) and identified variants using our modified DeepSNV analysis pipeline (Figure 7).
 As expected, our sensitivity was lower in populations with fewer genomes.
-For example, a variant with a 0.5% frequency in a 104 genomes per microliter sample is expected to present on only 700 genomes in the initial RT-PCR, many of these will be lost due to bottlenecks in the amplification and library preparation process.
-In addition to reduced sensitivity we found reduced specificity in samples with lower starting input.
+For example, a variant with a 0.5% frequency in a 104 genomes per microliter sample is expected to be present on only 700 genomes in the initial RT-PCR.
+Many of these will be lost due to bottlenecks in the amplification and library preparation process.
+We also found reduced specificity in samples with lower starting input.
 The increase in false positives is presumably due to a greater dependence on RT-PCR amplification and consequent propagation of errors.
 These data highlight the importance of controlling for input levels when comparing diversity across experimental samples.

 In most cases, RT-PCR errors should be sporadic and randomly distributed across the amplified region.
 If RT-PCR errors are responsible for the reduced specificity found at lower input levels, they should be easily identified as variants present in only one of two RT-PCR reactions performed on the same RNA.
-To test this hypothesis, we performed RT-PCR reactions and sequenced duplicates of the 5, 2, 1, and 0.5% variant frequency samples from our 104 genomes per microliter collection.
+To test this hypothesis, we sequenced duplicate RT-PCR reactions of the 5, 2, 1, and 0.5% variant frequency samples from our 104 genomes per microliter collection.
 The duplicates were processed separately, but sequenced on the same lane of an Illumina Hiseq.
 We applied the previously mentioned quality cut-offs and required that a given variant be found in both duplicates.
-By running samples in duplicates we reduced the number of false positives in each sample to 10 or fewer resulting in and a specificity of 0.9998 or greater (Figure 8).
+By analyzing samples in duplicate, we reduced the number of false positives in each sample to 10 or fewer resulting in a specificity of > 0.9998 (Figure 8).
 This increased specificity was not accompanied by a decreased sensitivity.
-In fact, we found a slight increase in sensitivity most likely due to variability in library preparation.
+In fact, we found a slight increase in sensitivity, most likely due to variability in library preparation.
 Thus, accurate analysis of low input samples can be achieved through duplicate RT-PCR and careful benchmarking experiments.

-The consequences of sub-optimal SNV identification
+Sub-optimal SNV identification confounds diversity measurement